jacobmarks/emoji-search-plugin/README.md

 ### `download_emoji_dataset`

-This operator will download the emoji dataset and create a FiftyOne `Dataset` from it.
+This operator will download the emoji dataset images and metadata, and create a FiftyOne `Dataset` from them.
 You can then use the other operators on this dataset.
+This dataset will be called `emoji`, and will be saved in your default dataset directory, which you can check with `fiftyone.config.default_dataset_dir`.

 ### `search_emojis`